seancorfield/honeysql/doc/clause-reference.md

 simple table name (keyword or symbol) or a pair of a table name and an alias.

-`:using` is intended to be used as a simple join with a `:delete-from` clause (see [PostgreSQL DELETE statement](https://www.postgresql.org/docs/12/sql-delete.html) for more detail).
+`:using` is intended to be used as a simple join, for example with a `:delete-from` clause (see [PostgreSQL DELETE statement](https://www.postgresql.org/docs/12/sql-delete.html) for more detail).